plotly/plotly.github.io/_posts/fundamentals/2017-01-27-plotlyjs-xss-advisory.md

 ## Affected products and versions

 * plotly.js versions prior to 1.22.0.
-* Plotly On-Premise version 2.0.1 and older.
+* Chart Studio Enterprise version 2.0.1 and older.

 ## Resolution

 * This issue is fixed in plotly.js version 1.22.0.
-* This issue has been fixed in Plotly On-Premise version 2.0.1, which is available as a free upgrade to all Plotly On-Premise customers.
+* This issue has been fixed in Chart Studio Enterprise version 2.0.1, which is available as a free upgrade to all Plotly On-Premise customers.
-* The issue was fixed in Plotly Cloud on 2017-01-11.
+* The issue was fixed in Chart Studio on 2017-01-11.

 ## General notes regarding security reporting